 EDINBURGH, May 30 (Reuters) - French shares underperformed on Friday after a report saying the U.S. Justice Department was pushing blue chip bank BNP Paribas to pay more than $10 billion to resolve a criminal inquiry.

-The French bank's shares were down 3.9 percent after earlier falling around six percent after the Wall Street Journal reported the figure late on Thursday, citing people familiar with the matter.
+The French bank's shares fell 4.7 percent after the Wall Street Journal reported the figure late on Thursday, citing people familiar with the matter.
 The case relates to allegations that the bank evaded U.S. sanctions against Iran and other countries for years.
 BNP and the Justice Department declined to comment.

 The bank had set aside around 2.7 billion euros ($3.7 billion) for litigation-related costs.

 "We had already reduced our position slightly at the start of the year ...
 Now that with these headlines the stock has dropped heavily, we haven't touched it.
-We don't dare accumulate more at this stage," said Yohan Salleron, fund manager at Mandarine Gestion in Paris.
+We don't dare accumulate more at this stage," Yohan Salleron, fund manager at Mandarine Gestion in Paris, said.

 "For me the worst thing is the uncertainty over the size of the fine ...
 There is a very real reputation risk here.
 It could spook certain counterparties into staying away from BNP."

 Citi removed BNP Paribas from its Focus List Europe citing the uncertainty, but retained a "buy" rating on the shares.